Hope is located at the end of the Hope Highway on Turnagain Arm, 87 miles from Anchorage.

 This picturesque community was a frenzy of gold rush activity in 1896, but the gold rush was short-lived.
 By 1899, many of the miners were headed to the Klondike.
 Today, Hope is a quiet, friendly oasis, popular with hikers, campers, bicyclists, fishermen, bird watchers and recreational gold miners.
 Hope’s historic district includes the 1896 store (now the Seaview Cafe) and the 1902 log Social Hall, which remains a venue for community events, including the Wagon Trail Festival, held the third weekend in July.
 This annual event features a 5K run and a cakewalk and dance held at the Hope Social Hall.

 Services in Hope include lodging at Discovery Cabins; camping at Porcupine USFS Campground.
 Hope has a post office, library and museum.
-Gas at Mile 18 Hope Highway.
-Please call ahead to be sure it is open and has fuel: 907-242-0204.
+Gas at Mile 17.6 Hope Highway (call ahead to be certain, 907-2782-3418).

 - The Hope-Sunrise Museum has an extensive collection of gold mining equipment displayed both indoors and outside on the museum grounds.